Radiative turbulent flares in magnetically-dominated plasmas

 \item Radiative losses enhance the contrast of density variations in the turbulent plasma, although the spectrum of magnetic field fluctuations is not changed for all $\A<3$ studied in this paper.
-Radiative losses affect the process of energy deposition into the plasma when $\A>\gamma_0^{-1}$.

-\item We observed two radiative regimes, which we called ``weak cooling'' ($\A<\sigma_0^{-1})$ and ``strong cooling'' ($\A>\sigma_0^{-1}$).
-Stochastic acceleration is suppressed in the strong cooling regime; then only impulsive acceleration in current sheets generates nonthermal particles (with Lorentz factors $\gamma\sim \ginj\sim \sigma_0$).
+Radiative losses affect the process of energy deposition into the plasma when $\A>\gamma_0^{-1}$. \item We observed two radiative regimes, which we called \textit{weak cooling} ($\A<\sigma_0^{-1})$ and \textit{strong cooling} ($\A>\sigma_0^{-1}$).
+Stochastic acceleration is suppressed in the strong-cooling regime; then only impulsive acceleration in current sheets generates nonthermal particles (with Lorentz factors $\gamma\sim \ginj\sim \sigma_0$).
 Note that a similar transition occurs in radiative magnetic reconnection \citep{Beloborodov_2017, Werner_2019, Sironi_2020}.

 \item In the entire range of $\A$ studied in this paper, the plasma sustains a well-defined thermal component heated by turbulent reconnection.
-It is formed by particles that never experienced an ``injection event'' --- a sudden energy gain in a current sheet.
+It is formed by particles that never experienced an \textit{injection event}---a sudden energy gain in a current sheet.
 This criterion cleanly separates thermal and nonthermal components, even when the overall particle distribution appears to have a broad shape with no obvious separate components (see also \citealt{Comisso_2019}).
 The thermal component defined in this way is found to follow the Maxwell-J\"uttner distribution.